-- Archive and delete the current logs/traces/ffdc from the following directories:
+- Archive and delete the current logs, traces, and ffdc from the following directories:

 - Start the server and check the trace.log file to make sure that the correct tracing is set.

-- Reproduce the problem and note down the timestamp.
+- Reproduce the problem and note the timestamp.
 Check the trace.log file to ensure that the time of the issue is covered in the file.
 Gather the complete server log files and the ffdc directory.

 - Delete the trace string from the Log Detail Level for your server.

 Note: Ensure that you have set the Maximum trace file size (recommendation: 20MB) as well as the number of historical trace files (recommendation: 20) to an appropriate value.
 You can find those values at Servers > Application Servers > server_name > Diagnostic Trace Service.

-Collect the general troubleshooting information as described in Collect troubleshooting data for the IBM Business Process Manager products.
+Collect the general troubleshooting information as described in the Collect troubleshooting data for the IBM Business Process Manager products document.

 - Can you determine which database or data source has the issue?